AriFordsham/GHCWiki/status/may16.md

 - **A beautiful new users guide**.
 Now rewritten in reStructured Text, and with significantly improved output and documentation.

-- **Visible type application** - \[[ExplicitTypeApplication](explicit-type-application)\].
+- **Visible type application**. ([ExplicitTypeApplication](explicit-type-application)).
 This allows you to say, for example, `id @Bool` to specialize `id` to `Bool -> Bool`.
 With this feature, proxies are needed only in data constructors for pattern matching.
 Visible type patterns are due to be included sometime in the indeterminate future.

 - **Kind Equalities**, ([DependentHaskell/Phase1](dependent-haskell/phase1)) which form the first step to building Dependent Haskell.
 This feature enables promotion of GADTs to kinds, kind families, heterogeneous equality (kind-indexed GADTs), and `* :: *`.

-- **Record system enhancements** \[[OverloadedRecordFields](overloaded-record-fields)\].
+- **Record system enhancements** ([OverloadedRecordFields](overloaded-record-fields)).
 A new extension `DuplicateRecordFields` will be available in GHC 8.0, allowing multiple uses of the same field name with a very limited form of type-directed name resolution.
 Support for polymorphism over record fields is being worked on; another provisional new extension `OverloadedLabels` represents a first step in this process.

 - A huge improvement to **pattern match checking** (including much better coverage of GADTs), based on the work of Simon PJ and Georgios Karachalias.
 For more details, see their [ their paper](https://people.cs.kuleuven.be/~george.karachalias/papers/p424-karachalias.pdf) with Tom Schrijvers and Dimitrios Vytiniotis.
 Also, more information can be found in [PatternMatchCheck](pattern-match-check) and [PatternMatchCheckImplementation](pattern-match-check-implementation).

-- **Custom type errors** \[[Proposal/CustomTypeErrors](proposal/custom-type-errors)\], allowing library authors to offer more descriptive error messages than those offered by GHC.
+- **Custom type errors** ([Proposal/CustomTypeErrors](proposal/custom-type-errors)), allowing library authors to offer more descriptive error messages than those offered by GHC.

 - **Improved generics representation** leveraging type-level literals.
 This makes `GHC.Generics` more expressive and uses new type system features to give more natural types to its representations.